-80% or more meeting or exceeding = 3 points

-70-79.9% meeting or exceeding = 2 points

-50-69.9% meeting or exceeding = 1 points

-Under 50% meeting or exceeding = 0 points
+80% or more meeting or exceeding = 3 points 70%-79.9% meeting or exceeding = 2 points 50%-69.9% meeting or exceeding = 1 point Under 50% meeting or exceeding = 0 points

 - b.
 Trend An elementary school shall be evaluated on improvement in the percentage of students meeting or exceeding state standards on ISAT Reading.
-Improvement trend is determined by comparing the current year score with the average score of the three previous years.
-If the school does not have three previous years, the previous two years will be used.
-A school shall receive points as follows: - For schools with 0-89.9% of students meeting or exceeding state standards on the 2007 ISAT Reading assessment, points are earned as follows:
+Improvement trend is determined by comparing the 2009 score with the average score of the three previous years.
+If the school does not have three previous years of data, the previous two years will be used.
+A school shall receive points as follows: - For schools with 0%-89.9% of students meeting or exceeding state standards on the 2009 ISAT Reading assessment, points are earned as follows:

 No Improvement = 0 points Improvement of at least 0.1 but under 3.0 percentage points = 1 point Improvement of at least 3.0 but under 6.0 percentage points = 2 points Improvement of at least 6.0 percentage points = 3 points a.
 Current Status - An elementary school shall be evaluated on the percentage of students meeting or exceeding state standards as indicated by the school's ISAT Science results.
-Current status is determined by averaging the school's ISAT Science results from tests administered in Spring 2007 and Spring 2008.
-If the school does not have two years of data, one year of data will be used.
-A school shall receive points towards its overall performance score as follows:
+Current status is determined by averaging the school's ISAT Science results from tests administered in Spring 2008 and

-Schools with 90% or greater of students meeting or exceeding state standards on the 2007 ISAT Reading assessment automatically earn 3 points regardless of improvement.
+Schools with 90% or greater of students meeting or exceeding state standards on the 2009 ISAT Reading assessment automatically earn 3 points regardless of improvement.